TheRealNin/ns2-rebirth/rebirth.md

 * Aliens have a new playable class: Prowler
 * Marines have new shield tech and healing fields

+### March 30
+* Sentries now require power and are limited to 2 per room.
+* Bot fixes and improvements

 ## Alien-specific changes
 * Skulks take an extra 30% less melee damage from aliens.
 (At biomass 1, it takes 1 parasite and 2 bites to kill a skulk.
 At biomass 2, it takes 2 parasites and 2 bites.)